mrkcee/hyprland-void/README.md

-# hyprland-void
+# Hyprland for Void Linux
-Hyprland for Void Linux
+Hyprland template and buids for Void Linux